kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ###### Will enabling / using this feature result in introducing new API types?

-For ResourceDriver and ResourceClass, only a few (something like 10 to 20) objects per cluster are expected.
+For ResourceClass, only a few (something like 10 to 20) objects per cluster are expected.
 Admins need to create those.

 The number of ResourceClaim objects depends on how much the feature is